-Translating the Dharma: Theories, Ethics, and Skills (TRNC 11 / TRNC 12)
+Translating the Dharma: Theories, Ethics, and Skills (TRNC 11 & TRNC 12)

 In this course, students will gain an overview of the theoretical foundations of translation in both Eastern and Western traditions, with a particular emphasis on key developments in the history of the translation of Buddhist texts from Indian and Central Asian languages into Chinese.
 They will read what eminent translators from the 2nd century to the present day have said on the art, methodology, process, and challenges of translation.
 They will also explore contemporary scholarship in translation studies.
 Students will develop research and teamwork skills and experience the collaborative Four-Committee process used by the Buddhist Text Translation Society (BTTS).
 They will be encouraged to move away from meaning-based linguistic equivalence to produce translations that reach out to the modern mind and serve as catalysts for transformation.
-In the lab component, students work first individually and then collectively to translate, review, or edit sections of a Buddhist text, applying principles and skills of translation they have learned.
-Two additional units of lab, consisting of 3 hours of meditation (group or individual) and 3 hours of ceremonial recitation, are designed to help students understand the Dharma they are translating through engaging in personal spiritual practice.
+In the translation lab component, students work first individually and then collectively to translate, review, or edit sections of a Buddhist text, applying principles and skills of translation they have learned.
+One additional lab session, consisting of two half-hour meditation sessions is designed to help students understand the Dharma they are translating through engaging in personal spiritual practice.

-Reading Seminar (TRNC 21 / TRNC 22)
+Reading Seminar (TRNC 21 & TRNC 22)